 The Four in Hand knot is one of the most popular tie knots out there not only because it’s one of the most simple knots to learn, but also because it’s one of the oldest styles for a tie knot.
 It can be considered the most basic or foundational tie knot to know.
 The Four in Hand knot is slender, tapered or narrow, asymmetrical and self-releasing.

 This tie knot requires one of the least amounts of the tie’s length, so it’s a great alternative for people who are taller or have longer torsos trying to tie a regular tie length so that the tie’s length would be more appropriately ratioed and able to reach down to the beltline and be presentable.
 Skinny ties are great to use for the Four in Hand knot!

-In addition, the Four in Hand knot is best paired with narrow spread collars or button-down collar dress shirts due to it’s small knot size, but it offers great versatility compared to other tie knots.
+In addition, the Four in Hand knot is best paired with narrow spread collars or button-down collar dress shirts due to it’s small knot size, but it offers great versatility compared to others.
 If the shirt has a slightly wider collar, the Four in Hand knot might still pass, but you can also try a Windsor.

 Half Windsor Knot

-The other characteristics are similar to that of a Four in Hand knot where the Half Windsor requires less of the tie’s length for the knot, so it’s best suitable for taller individuals since you’ll have more tie length to reach the beltline.
+The other characteristics are similar to that of a Four in Hand knot where the it requires less of the tie’s length for the knot, so it’s best suitable for taller individuals since you’ll have more tie length to reach the belt line.
 It’s also asymmetrical and versatile, so it’s also quite popularly used.

 Full Windsor Knot

 The Windsor knot or also known as the Full Windsor or mistakenly known as the Double Windsor, so it can be differentiated from the Half Windsor, is another classic tie knot that was named after the Duke of Windor who was also known as King Edward VIII since he loved wearing full knots and used thick fabrics for his ties.
 It’s symmetrical with a triangular knot, easy to release, and it’s considered one of the most formal types of necktie knots.